2001 Philadelphia Eagles season: NFC Divisional Playoffs: at (2) Chicago Bears

-NFC: St. Louis Rams 29, Philadelphia Eagles 24
+NFC Championship: at (1) St. Louis Rams

 The Eagles had a 17–13 lead at halftime, and had not allowed more than 21 points per game during the season and playoffs.
 But the Rams roared back thanks to Kurt Warner completing two-thirds of his passes for 212 yards and Marshall Faulk's 159 yards rushing and two touchdowns to earn their second trip to the Super Bowl in three years.